-Addison Central School serves approximately 1,100 students in one Pre-K school, one elementary school and one middle-high school building.
-Our staff is composed of approximately 131 full and part-time certificated employees and 113 support staff members.
-The administrative team includes the Superintendent, Director of Curriculum & Instruction, High School Principal, Middle School Principal, Elementary School Principal, Supervisor of Special Education and a Business Administrator.
+Addison Central School serves approximately 1,000 students in one PreK school, one elementary school and one middle-high school building.
+Our staff is composed of approximately 126 full and part-time certificated employees and 114 support staff members.
+The administrative team includes the superintendent, executive director of curriculum and instruction, high school principal, middle school principal, elementary school principal, early childhood school principal, supervisor of special education and an executive director of finance and operations.
 Our district strives to ensure the success of our students academically, as well as socially and emotionally.

 The district is generally residential and agricultural.
 Settled in the late 1700s and early 1800s, the Addison area is comprised of rural communities that have maintained their charming identity and quaintness in the rolling hills of New York State's Southern Tier.
 The area is noted for its outdoor recreational opportunities, including hunting, fishing, camping and boating.
 There are several 18-hole golf courses nearby.
-Pinnacle State Park and forest preserves are within district boundaries and NYS Finger Lakes are within reasonable proximity.
+The Pinnacle State Park and forest preserves are within district boundaries and the NYS Finger Lakes are within reasonable proximity.